-Denials of events by the Cabinet members and government officials
+Concrete examples of denial by Cabinet members and government officials

-22. Official denials of the events have continued, even after the December, 2015, bilateral "announcement" made by the Ministers of Foreign Affairs in Japan and the ROK.
+21. Official denials of events have continued, even after the December, 2015, bilateral "announcement" on the "comfort women" issue made by the Ministers of Foreign Affairs in Japan and the ROK.
 In January 2016, when both Prime Minister ABE and then Foreign Minister KISHIDA were asked about the meaning of the "announcement" during a Diet session in Japan, they made the following statements:

-Foreign Minister KISHIDA: "Expressions such as sex slaves are against the facts and should not be used; such is the understanding of the Japanese government.11"
+Foreign Minister KISHIDA: "Expressions such as sex slaves are against the facts and should not be used; such is the understanding of the Japanese government.5"